EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ## Provider setup and limitations

+### Stadium2 Overworld Models 0.4.33 live-world Secondary View

+On the validated modern Gen 2 path, BC treats [Stadium2 Overworld Models](https://github.com/randyadr/Gen2-3D-Sprites) as the presentation/world owner and redraws the provider's current live battle scene through a bounded independent PiP camera.
+The private pass keeps the voxel environment, Stadium Pokémon and provider weather, but temporarily withholds the provider's battle HUD/command UI so it is not duplicated inside BC's PiP.

+This is still **one battle state → two cameras → two bounded views**.
+BC does not start a second battle or advance a second simulation.
+Touch and mouse PiP placement remain available.
+Older provider builds retain their established alternate-eye path rather than being forced through the modern wrapped-render route.

 ### CBE presentation

-[CBE](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) PiP uses a live portable actor over a bounded, arena-themed card, not a second exact live Colosseum world render.
-The [CBE](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) 2.0 camera setting may remain ON under BC PRIORITY; the legacy 1.8.4 adapter still requires CAMERA OFF.
-Use only the exact supported, source-checked [CBE](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) builds; a later provider update is not automatically certified.
+The exact [Colosseum Battle Environments](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) **2.0** / [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0** integrations render their **real resident arena** behind BC's existing portable PiP player.
+This is a bounded independent camera view, not a crop of the main screen, a painted theme or a second battle simulation.
+APB-aware subject size, LEFT/RIGHT, NORMAL/CLOSE and gentle independent pan are preserved.

+**v1.4.2 live-arena scope:** the exact [Colosseum Battle Environments](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) **2.0** and [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0** packages share the new resident-arena PiP adapter.
+New runtime validation is the **Gen 2 / combined Overhaul 1.0** setup recorded in **Orre Colosseum and Outskirts**.
+Existing main-camera support on both generations is retained; the new arena draw was not separately device-tested on Gen 1, standalone CBE or every catalogue venue.

+**Recorded setup:** [Gen1Recomp](https://github.com/bryanthaboi/gen1recomp) **0.2.54 / Gen 2**, [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0**, and **Battle Art Voxel Gen2** (version not restated).
+Set **COLOSSEUM BATTLE CAMERA OFF**. **AUTO BATTLE FLOW can remain enabled** in this tested setup; the older blanket OFF instruction is superseded.
+This is a settings-record correction, not a new battle-flow arbitration change.

+The older **CBE 1.8.4** integration keeps its themed-card PiP and legacy **COLOSSEUM CAMERA OFF** requirement.
+Use the exact supported, source-checked packages; later provider bytes are not automatically certified.
+The new live-arena route withholds a frame if its source/scene/render contract is unavailable rather than displaying a synthetic or stale replacement.

+<a id="stadium-2-importer-0142-direct-presentation"></a>

-### Stadium 2 Importer 0.14.2 direct presentation
+### Stadium 2 Importer 0.14.4 direct presentation

-Direct Importer **0.14.2** is validated with BC on both generations for the tested **Kenney/custom environments**, **TEST ARENA** selections and gym test arenas.
+Direct Importer **0.14.4** is runtime-accepted with BC on the tested Gen 1 and Gen 2 paths.
+BC now admits the established direct integration from the actual scene-camera capabilities it consumes rather than a short release-label allowlist.
 The provider's selected environment and arena remain provider-owned.
-BC uses the live scene's actor positions, field scale and model bounds for native-arena framing, and a bounded private Secondary View with the matching background and its own independent portrait camera.
+BC uses the live scene's authoritative actor positions, field scale and model bounds for native-arena framing, plus a bounded private Secondary View with the matching environment and its own independent camera.

+**Private-view weather is intentionally omitted.** Importer 0.14.4 can advance weather state during ordinary scene rendering; BC does not create or step a second weather simulation for PiP.
+The main view keeps Importer's weather normally.
+The PiP keeps the real environment, live actor and BC framing without weather.

-The native-arena correction is separate from Kenney/classic framing.
+The native-arena correction remains separate from Kenney/classic framing.
 It does not globally retune every Importer world.
 On Gen 2, Phenac admits the live selected `environment` mode or confirmed native `arena` mode; `classic` retains its existing admission rules.

-Direct **0.14.0** retains the v1.3.0 Gen 1/Gen 2 validation below the current rows.
+Direct **0.14.2** and **0.14.0** retain their prior direct validation.
 Older hosted and LIVE VOXEL ARENA combinations retain their own exact version pins.
-No claim is made that every native field is collision-free under every authored shot.
+New provider support is additive: older working setups do not acquire a dependency on 0.14.4-only functions.
+No claim is made that every field is collision-free under every authored shot.

 > [!WARNING]
 > **Gen 2 Importer + separate Colosseum UI:** the white/native battle overlay conflict was reproduced on Importer **0.14.0** with BC disabled.
-That mixed UI stack has not been recertified on 0.14.2, and this release does not claim a fix.
+That mixed UI stack has not been recertified on 0.14.4, and this release does not claim a fix.
 Direct BC + Importer is a separate validated path.

+**Performance:** PiP adds rendering work and its cost varies by device and scene.
+This compatibility release does not claim a general frame-rate improvement.

 ### Gen 2 hosted presentation